subframe7536/maple-font/README.md

 ### Narrow Glyph Width

-You can setup `"width": "narrow"` in `config.json` or add `--width slim` in cli flag to change glyph width at build time.
+You can set `"width": "narrow"` in `config.json` or add `--width slim` as a cli flag to change glyph width at build time.

 There are 3 options:
 - default: 600